1500 S.W. 10th Ave.

 It is recommended you have both documents.
 The living will provides clear evidence of your wishes and will help ensure that the agent and physicians carry out your wishes.
 The durable power of attorney for health care allows immediate action without the delays of court proceedings in cases where the living will does not apply.
 If you do not have a durable power of attorney, health care decision-making may be made by someone other than the person you have chosen.

 The legislature has adopted statutory forms for both the living will and durable power of attorney.
 These can be found in the Kansas Statutes, which are available in many public libraries.
 The living will is at K.S.A.
 65-18, 103 (Volume 5, pages 264-65 of the Kansas Statutes Annotated).
 The durable power of attorney for health care decisions is at K.S.A.
 58-632 (Volume 4-4A Supplement to Kansas Statutes Annotated).
-Copies are also available in kiosks throughout the hospital.
+Copies are also available at the Stormont Vail HealthWise Clinic or in kiosks throughout the hospital.

 In addition, an attorney can draft a document, which specifically incorporates your wishes.
 Take time to consider all the possibilities and seek competent advice so the documents you develop meet your special needs.